ahernandez214/ahernandez214.github.eoo/README.md

 | 10   | Ali-A                | 18.90           |

-### 2. Which of JJ's 3 channels have uploaded the most videos?
+### 2. Which of JJ's 3 channels has uploaded the most videos?

 | Rank | Channel Name    | Videos Uploaded |
 |------|-----------------|-----------------|